RightsandWrongsgit/ARMTEC/business/adpromo.md

 Without getting all complicated with the multiple ways you might reach your customers, lets start by just looking at your Salesforce.
 Think you can just take 365 days a year, tell your Sales staff to make 8 calls a day, and figure 10 sales people can cover around 29,000 accounts!
 Oops... as much as you hoped, they don't work seven days a week; they don't work 52 weeks a year; you keep calling them into meetings to yell at or motivate them; they have vacations, holidays, sick days; and just maybe they have to call on a prospect more than once to make a sale!

-You probably need to develop a model like this to start plotting out realistic account coverage and staffing.
+You probably need to develop a model like this to start plotting out realistic account coverage and staffing...
 <img src="../business/captures/adpromo2.png"  width="900">